sandeep0394/data-engineering-challenge/README.md

 > 💡 **Tip:** Creativity in your data gathering approach and depth in your analysis will be rewarded.
 Think of this as a mini end-to-end data engineering + analysis challenge.

 ## Connect with Us:

-Reach out to **careers@slooze.xyz** to submit your solutions or if you may have any questions related to the challenege
+Reach out to **[careers@slooze.xyz](mailto:careers@slooze.xyz)** to submit your solutions or if you may have any questions related to the challenege

+## © Copyright Notice

+**© Slooze.
+All Rights Reserved.**

+Please do not share or distribute this material outside the intended evaluation process.
+For queries, contact us !!